bcgsc/LINKS/README.md

 ### What's new in v1.2 ?
 ---------------------

-Fixed bug that prevented reading traditional FASTA sequences (where a sequence is represented as a series of linestypically no longer than 120 characters)
+Fixed bug that prevented reading traditional FASTA sequences (where a sequence is represented as a series of lines typically no longer than 120 characters)

 ### What's new in v1.1 ?